 One benefit of using Microsoft Excel is that there are multiple ways to achieve the desired results.
-For example, if we want to manipulate text from one cell to use in another, we could use various formulas.
+For example, we could use various formulas if we want to manipulate text from one cell to use in another.
 But, what if there was a way to do these repetitive tasks without knowing any programming language?
 I’ll introduce you to Excel’s Flash Fill feature and some input-output examples.

 Simple Patterns VS. Complex Formulas

-At this stage, you might be confused by my mentioning patterns, but that’s an easy way to think of this feature.
+You might be confused by my mentioning patterns at this stage, but that’s an easy way to think of this feature.
 We’ll be looking at a data column for commonalities so Excel’s machine-learning techniques can take hold.
 Let’s look at a couple of examples.

 Start With The End in Mind

 In the example below, I have a series of US presidents.
-In Column A, we have the Last name, comma, and First name.
+Column A has the Last name, comma, and First name.
 And sometimes, we have a Middle name.
-My preference is to have a separate column for the first name and another for the last name.
+I prefer having a separate column for the first name and another for the last name.

 I’ve provided Microsoft Excel with a pattern for John Adams in cells B2 and C2.
 Notice how I’m not worrying about the comma or middle names.
 If you need all those fields, I’d suggest the tutorial on how to separate names in Excel.

-Based on my providing a simple pattern, the yellow highlighted cells, Flash Fill has auto-filled cells.
+Flash Fill has auto-filled cells based on my providing a simple pattern, the yellow highlighted cells.
 In other words, Excel is making an educated guess on what I want in the red box.